02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Which LLMs Are Supported?

-OpenClaw uses the Bring Your Own Model (BYOM) principle — you choose which LLM to use with your own API key, without being locked into any single provider:
+OpenClaw follows the Bring Your Own Model (BYOM) principle — you choose your preferred LLM, use your own API key, and are never locked in to a single provider:

-Key advantage: If you use a local model (e.g., Llama 3 via Ollama), your LLM cost is $0 because everything runs on your own machine with no API fees.
+Key advantage: If you use a Local model (e.g., Llama 3 via Ollama), your LLM cost is $0 because everything runs entirely on your own machine — no API fees required.

 How to Install OpenClaw

-Installing OpenClaw is relatively straightforward.
+Installing OpenClaw is fairly straightforward.
 It natively supports macOS and Linux, while Windows users can run it through WSL2:

 Minimum Requirements

-- Windows — use via WSL2 (Windows Subsystem for Linux)
+• Windows — via WSL2 (Windows Subsystem for Linux)

 curl -fsSL https://openclaw.ai/install.sh | bash